 Being a Chicago Detours tour guide is very often a terrific job.
 We get to show people around a city we love and illuminate its history and architecture for them.
-Tour guests often ask us how we got into being a Chicago Detours tour guide or other questions about our backgrounds and interests.
+Tour guests, especially those on custom tours, often ask us how we got into being a Chicago Detours tour guide or other questions about our backgrounds and interests.
 We figured, why not ask those questions ourselves?
 Next up is Alex Bean, Content Manager and Tour Guide for us, as well as an adjunct instructor at Harold Washington College.

 1. How did you become a Chicago Detours tour guide?

 Amanda, the Founder and Executive Director of Chicago Detours, was a classmate of mine in grad school.
 I still vividly recall her looking at me from across a picnic table at an icebreaker and asking “Are you from Michigan?”
 I am, in fact, from Michigan originally and was thus 90% sure she was a witch or sorceress.

 Cut to six years later and I’d just left an unsatisfying job at Groupon.
 I was looking for another job to supplement my (meager) teaching income and saw an email saying Amanda’s company was looking to hire.
 I’d been on the Loop Interior Architecture Walking Tour years before and loved it.
 My wife probably heard me rattle off info from the tour for years afterwards.
 So I decided to apply and have been getting paid to rattle off said information ever since.